David DeJulius: COVID Redshirt 5th year season

-DeJulius earned 2022-23 Preseason All-Conference Second Team recognition for his redshirt senior season.
+DeJulius earned 2022–23 Preseason All-Conference Second Team recognition for his redshirt senior season.
 Before the season, he announced that he would donate his student athlete compensation proceeds from his team-licensed jersey sales to provide books to inner city youth in Detroit and Cincinnati.
 He began the season by leading the 2022–23 Cincinnati Bearcats to three victories, averaging 21.3 points and 3.7 assists while shooting 56.1% from the field, including 7-of-9 on three-point shots, and earning American Athletic Conference player of the week honors.
-When DeJulius was celebrated for Senior Night on March 5, 2023, along with Kalu Ezikpe and Rob Phinisee.
-That day against SMU, he posted a career-high 30 points with 6 assists.
-He repeated on the All-conference third-team.
-DeJulius entered the 2023 American Athletic Conference men's basketball tournament with a nation-leading 16-game streak of 5 or more assists.
+When DeJulius was honored on March 5, 2023 Senior Night, along with Kalu Ezikpe and Rob Phinisee prior to the game against SMU, he posted a career-high 30 points with 6 assists.
+He repeated as an All-American Athletic Conference third-team honoree.
+DeJulius entered the 2023 American Athletic Conference men's basketball tournament with the nation's longest streak of five or more assists (16 games).
 In the 2023 National Invitation Tournament first round victory over Virginia Tech, DeJulius had 21 points, 6 rebounds and 7 assists.
+After three years at Cincinnati, DeJulius posted 1187 points and ended his final season with 192 assists, which is third in school history behind two Oscar Robertson totals on the school list for single-season assists.

+Professional career

+On August 3, 2023, DeJulius signed his first professional contract overseas with Greek club Lavrio.
+He averaged 14.4 points, 2.9 rebounds and 2.2 assists per game in the Greek Basket League.

+On January 13, 2024, his contract was bought out by German club BG Göttingen, where he averaged 13.6 points and 5.1 assists per game.

+On June 22, 2024, DeJulius returned to Greece, signing with Aris Thessaloniki.

+On November 4, 2024, DeJulius moved to EuroLeague mainstays Maccabi Tel Aviv, signing a two-year contract.
+Aris received a 200.000€ buyout for the completion of the transfer.

+On February 21, 2025, DeJulius was loaned to Bursaspor Basketbol of the Turkish Basketbol Süper Ligi (BSL) for the rest of the season.

+On June 30, 2025, he signed with UCAM Murcia CB in the Spanish Liga ACB.